rcsoccersim/manual/source/soccerserver.rst

 Pointto Model
 --------------------------------------------------

-Players can now send commands to point to a spot on the field of the
+Players can send commands to point to a spot on the field of the form:
-form:

   (pointto <DIST> <DIR>)